-Am I Eligible for Annulment ?
+Am I Eligible for Annulment?

 A Void Marriage is a marriage that is considered invalid as of its inception.
 In North Carolina, only one type of union meets this criterion: A Bigamous Marriage.

 For Void Marriages, court intervention is not required but it might be helpful to get one anyway to eliminate any confusion that may arise in the future.
-It can be done by your own but the process can be much smoother if you hire an experienced Raleigh attorney.
-Contact our experienced and dedicated attorney at the Raleigh law firm of Doyle Law Group, P.A if you need support on your case.
+It can be done on your own but the process can be much smoother if you hire an experienced Raleigh attorney.
+Contact our experienced and dedicated attorneys at the Raleigh law firm of Doyle Law Group, P.A if you need support on your case.

 Different from Void Marriages, the Voidable Marriage is not illegal.
-The only way to end a Voidable Marriages is to request a court order canceling your marital status.
+The only way to end a Voidable Marriage is to request a court order canceling your marital status.
 North Carolina state requires certain conditions from either or both spouse to be granted:

 - Marriage between family members who are double cousins or with a lineage closer than first cousins.